Police officer who shot Daunte Wright faces new charge of first-degree manslaughter

 Wright’s death this spring unfolded just as attention to police killings of Black people reached an apex both nationally and in Minneapolis: His killing occurred in the midst of the murder trial for ex-Minneapolis officer Derek Chauvin who was eventually found guilty of murdering George Floyd.

-The days after Wright’s shooting were marked by intense protests and violent clashes with police as well as a chaotic leadership shakeup in the small suburb.
+The days after Wright’s shooting were marked by intense protests and violent clashes with police as well as a chaotic leadership shake-up in the small suburb.
 A day after the shooting, the Brooklyn Center City Council fired the city manager and transferred control of the police department to the mayor.

 The following day, Potter resigned from the force and was followed out the door by Brooklyn Center Police Chief Tim Gannon.